-The domestic wheat market has been insulated from imports by a 40 percent regulatory duty.
+As global wheat prices have declined, Pakistan's high sales price for publicly-held stocks has resulted in limited export buyer interest.
+While Pakistan's wheat will continue to be quite expensive relative to the international market, the decision to maintain the procurement price at last year level should keep local wheat from becoming dearer still.
+The domestic market is insulated from imports by a 60 percent "regulatory duty."
 With a high tariff and high domestic prices, Pakistan continues to be isolated from the international wheat market.
 The tariff is well below Pakistan's bound tariff rate (the maximum tariff rate Pakistan can establish) for wheat of 150 percent.
-Consequently, Pakistan is not likely to import any significant quantity of wheat during MY 2016/17.
+Consequently, Pakistan is not likely to import any significant quantity of wheat during MY 2017/18.
+Despite allowing exports of up to 900,000 metric tons of wheat with an export subsidy of \$120 per ton, there has been no commercial interest from the export market.